containerize-com/Products/en/office-productivity/freeoffice/_index.md

 description: FreeOffice is an open-source office suite.
 It's the best free office alternative for Windows, Mac, and Linux.
 Includes all major office productivity apps.
 singlepageh1title: The best free office alternative for Windows, Mac, and Linux
 singlepageh2title: FreeOffice is an open-source office suite with a word processor, a spreadsheet, and a presentation application.
 It's one of the best free office alternatives.
-Shortdescriptionlistingpage: FreeOffice is an open-source office suite with a word processor, a spreadsheet, and a presentation application.
-It's one of the best free office alternatives.
+Shortdescriptionlistingpage: FreeOffice is a full-featured and free version of SoftMaker Office.
+It’s the best free office alternative.
+It includes the three main applications required for any office productivity suite.
 linktitle: FreeOffice
-Imagetext:  Free Office Productivity
+Imagetext:  Office Productivity
 draft: false
 weight: 4
 layout: "single"